Elrathor/JiraAlert/README.md

 2. You have a user able to use the Jira api
 3. You want to be notified via a message in a Mattermost channel
 4. You are allowed to query your Jira api every ~20s
-5. You're current priority exclusion only includes ID 4 (will be configurable in the near future)

 Most of the assumptions above are subject to change, when those values will become configurable.